Nico-Curti/scorer/README.md

 ## Overview

+The `Scorer` project implements a `scikit-learn` compatible set of machine-learning metric functions using a factor graph parallel environment.
+The user interface of the library is generated fully automatically using a strict language formatting of the backend.
+The dependency graph and the optimal parallelization strategy for the job splitting is automatically found in the pre-processing step, which leads to the creation of the library in both `C++` and `Python` language.
+The wrap, via `Cython`, of the `C++` APIs guarantees an efficient computational time also in the `Python` applications.
+The library provides easily extendible APIs and possible integrations with other projects.

 A full list of informations about the score functions and their meaning can be found in the amazing [documentation](https://www.pycm.ir/doc/) of the original PyCM project.

 ## Getting Started

-To build the project you can use the [Makefile](https://github.com/Nico-Curti/scorer/blob/master/Makefile) or the [CMake](https://github.com/Nico-Curti/scorer/blob/master/CMakeLists.txt) (recommended).
+To build the project you can use the [Makefile](https://github.com/Nico-Curti/scorer/blob/master/Makefile) or the [CMake](https://github.com/Nico-Curti/scorer/blob/master/CMakeLists.txt) (**recommended**).

 In the first case you can see the whole set of available rules just typing `make` or `make example` to build the [example](https://github.com/Nico-Curti/scorer/blob/master/example/example.cpp) script in c++ or `make pythonic` to build the Cython version of the code.